The Target Hair Mask You Need to Try This Weekend

 What’s your favorite thing to do on your weekend?

-I have an outdoor living room on my rooftop so when I have the time, I love to go lay up there with my dog and leave my phone downstairs and just be.
+on my rooftop so when I have the time, I love to go lay up there with my dog and leave my phone downstairs and just be.

 Do you have any tips or tricks for getting you in a “let’s do this” kind of mindset?